chaliy/db_move_forward/Readme.markdown

 ##  Info Scenario  ##

-1. Should check "__Versions" table and current version for migration.
+1. Should check "__MoveVersions" table and current version for migration.
    Display all available information.
 2. If config is correct should find all penfing steps.
 And display all applicable information.